This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 I remember as a kid, our only rule for ski socks was that they had to be taller than our boots.
 Back then, the only wool socks I owned were thick and scratchy, and I’m quite certain that I skied in ski socks every time I went skiing as a child.

 Not surprisingly, my feet were always freezing and when I would take my ski boots off at the end of the day, my socks were soaked in sweat and my feet were uncomfortable and clammy.
+All this because I didn’t know what socks to wear skiing.

 As an adult, I now know better, and over the last 12 years of skiing with kids of my own, I’ve learned the importance of a good pair of ski socks.
 In fact, I’ve learned that the most important pieces of clothing that I wear skiing are the ones that are next to my skin: base layers, and ski socks.
+And yes, ski socks can be worn besides just on the ski slopes – my kids wear them almost daily in the winter and especially when they’re playing the the backyard for hours with their snow toys!

 - What material are good ski socks made of?